itrus/bash-scripts-NGS/RNA-seq/readme.md

 Depending from machine and changes in packages, it is possible that other installations, e.g., other packages and new version of R, will be required.
 Copy-paste commands from Word to Konsole doesn't always work (e.g., if there are invisible symbols from Word).
 If Konsole gives strange message – e.g., tar invalid option –“^” – then retype the same comman manually.

+### R and RStudio
+To install RStudio, download from the official website (https://rstudio.com/products/rstudio/download/#download) version for Ubuntu 18 (or your version).
+Then install the downloaded file (**Right mouse button > Open With Software Install > Install**)

 Make sure you have the latest version of R. To manually reinstall R execute:
 ```
 sudo add-apt-repository 'deb https://cloud.r-project.org/bin/linux/ubuntu focal-cran40/'